techlord95/AI_Doc_File_Translator/Readme.md

 ## Acknowledgements

--Cat and Dog videos on the internet (they do make my day) -God (they might have made this project possible, cause in initial days this project was a lost cause)
+- Cat and Dog videos on the internet (they do make my day).

+- God (they might have made this project possible, cause in initial days this project was a lost cause).